AdekunleCrownAdeoye/Coffee_Shop_Sales_Analysis/README.md

 1. Continue current marketing strategies and explore opportunities for further growth.
 2. Allocate more resources to promote and expand the coffee product category.
 3. Conduct a market analysis to identify reasons for the decline and implement corrective measures in other store locations.
-4. Leverage Social Media: Since a significant portion of traffic comes from social media, retargeting campaigns on these platforms could help recover abandoned carts.
-5. Tailored Marketing Strategies: Develop targeted marketing strategies for the top abandoned items like sunglasses, wristwatches, and tablets to improve conversions in these categories
-6. Address Shipping Costs: Offering free shipping thresholds or flat-rate shipping could mitigate abandonment due to shipping costs.

 ### Limitations
 ---